dechavezv/eeb_C177_2019/_posts/2019-04-13-Handling_data_in_Shell.md

 ## BONUS Challenge

 Copy the file `Example.bed` from `~/classdata/Labs/Lab3/Second_challenge`.
-This is a file with **31,558 lines**!!!
+This is a BED file with **31,558 lines** !!!
 Good luck trying excel.
+A BED file (.bed) is a tab-delimited text file that defines a feature track.
+It can have any file extension, but .bed is recommended.
-In this challenge you will manipulate information of the file to calcualte relevant iformation.
+In this challenge you will manipulate this file to obtain relevant iformation.

-This file contained the following information:
+This file has the following information:
 ~~~
 [c177-t0@login2 ~]$ less -F Example.bed
 ~~~